jonathanvx/mysql_perf_audit/README.md

 Then run ```./digest.sh /path/your/slow.log``` and wait for it to complete.

 It should create a series of .txt files which are the foundation of the Performance Audit.

+# F.A.Q.
+## Why did you set the long_query_time to 0 ?
+This makes the slow log file log all the queries with additional details found in the slow log.
+During the time the long_query_time is set to 0, you are getting a good view of what is run on your database which you can later analyse.

+## Why did you set the min_examined_row_limit to 1?

+## Will running this script cause load on the server?
+Is it safe to run?